TiboPowershell/PowershellBlog/_posts/2024-12-28-Export-Access-Packages-Resources.md

 - ImportExcel: `Install-Module -Name ImportExcel -RequiredVersion 7.8.4`

 ### App Registration
+#### Permissions
 You will need to create a new app registration with the following **Application** permissions:
 - EntitlementManagement.Read.All
 - Group.Read.All

 **Important:** Don't forget to grant admin consent!

+#### Certificates & secrets
+We will also need to create a client secret or a certificate, which the application will use to authenticate itself.
+After creating the client secret, make sure to note its value, as it will be required later.
+Along with the client secret, we will also need the Tenant ID and the Client ID (App ID).
 {: .notice--info}